Architecture · Runtime · Observability

 The order pipeline example.
 Graph defined, code generated, service running — with full traces included automatically.

-Order Pipeline
+Order Service Pipeline

 Live Request

-curl -X POST /hotels/search \
+curl -X POST /v1/processorder \

 -d '{